resource-watch/slate/source/includes/api/_user_management.md

 `application` is a list of keys meant to identify the different client applications that are built using the RW API.
 It's present not only on user accounts, but also on many of the resources found on the RW API, either as a single value or as a list of values.
 Typically, in order to manipulate a given resource, that resource and the user account must have at least one overlapping `application` value.

 Keep in mind that it's up to each individual RW API service (dataset, widget, layer, etc) to define how they restrict or allow actions based on these or other factors, so the examples above may not be true for all cases.
 Refer to the documentation of each resource and endpoint for more details on restrictions they may have regarding user accounts and their properties.

+You can find out more about how the `application` field works [here](/index-rw.html#applications).

 ## User management and applications